OfficeDev/generator-office/README.md

 ## Running the Generated Site

 All generators create a `gulpfile.js`.
 This uses the [gulp-webserver](https://www.npmjs.com/package/gulp-webserver) task to start a HTTPS server.
-This server includes a self-signed SSL cert that your development enviroment must trust (this involves adding it to your trusted root certificates).
+This server includes a self-signed SSL cert that your development enviroment must trust.

+> Using a self-signed certificate involves adding it to your trusted root certificates... see our doc [Adding Self-Signed Certificates as Trusted Root Certificate](docs/trust-self-signed-cert.md) for instructions on how to do this.

+> Because the gulp plugin is added to all Office Add-ins created using this generator, you only need to setup the trust relationship with the self-signed cert it includes one time per developer workstation.

 Start the local HTTPS site on `https://localhost:8443/` and launch a browser to this site using:

 ```bash
 $ gulp serve-static